sangeetakuntoji/Infra_Terraform/README.md

-# Infra_Terraform - Infra as a code with Terraform
+# Infra_Terraform - Infra as a code Terraform